shinobi64/lorcana/results/set 9 fabled/20251012_tournament.md

 # Wizards Well - Fabled Set Championship

 Set championship time in the Well.
-Unfortunately only 21 out of originally 30 registered persons showed up - I was going there directly from the camping ground.Event was run using the playhub - details on https://tcg.ravensburgerplay.com/events/158780.
-Was good to see that the player base is still mixed with participants from Biblis and Karlsruhe.
+There have been 21 players out of the 28 available seats.
+This is in line with the recent set championships.
+The event was run using the play hub - details on https://tcg.ravensburgerplay.com/events/191367.
+Playerbase was mixed as usual with some Mannheim locals, some from the Kaiserslautern area and some from Biblis.

 ## Wizards Well Set Championship Meta Report